-In 2014, the Authority completed its initiative to develop load ratings for all of their bridges.
+In 2014, the Authority completed its initiative

+to develop load ratings for all their bridges.
 Load ratings are used primarily to understand the safe load capacity of bridges and to identify structures that should be posted for load limits.
 Additionally, load ratings are used to evaluate overweight permit load requests and to prioritize bridge repair projects.
 These uses require that bridge load ratings be reliable, uniformly consistent, and current.
 The results of these load ratings were reported to MaineDOT and are saved in the Authority's bridge files.
 HNTB recommends the completion of a bridge load rating when bridge construction with significant alterations is completed or when significant deterioration may impact a load rating.

 The Authority has begun the process of rating all their applicable bridges for the new "Emergency Vehicle" requirements laid out in the FHWA Memorandum on "Load Rating for the FAST Act's Emergency Vehicles" with 2018 Revisions dated March 16, 2018.
-The Authority, HNTB, and the MaineDOT will work together with FHWA over the next year to develop rating computations to meet the FHWA deadlines.
+In 2019, the Authority, HNTB, and the MaineDOT began working together to develop rating computations that meet the FHWA requirements and deadlines.
+This work in currently on-going.